Arrived January 24th, 2023 to Continental Terminals in New Jersey.

-Forward has purchased 48 x 60kg boxes of Businde Natural Red Bourbon lot 188.
+Forward has purchased 48 x 60kg bags of Businde Natural Red Bourbon lot 188.

 Businde is a coffee washing station in the Kayanza District of Burundi.
 It has been in operation for over 10 years and has won the Cup of Excellence.